-Born into a conservative Italian-American family in Queens NYC with relations to Antonin Scalia, Mia was the proverbial black sheep even before she openly identified as a progressive feminist and secular naturalist, aka everything they never wanted her to be.
+Born into a conservative Italian-American family in Queens NYC with relations to deceased SCOTUS judge Antonin Scalia, Mia was the proverbial black sheep even before she openly identified as a secular, progressive feminist, i.e. everything they never wanted her to be.

 A child prodigy with an IQ in the top two percentile, Mia was enrolled in an advanced educational program through which she skipped ninth grade to begin her studies at the prestigious High School of Art & Design in Manhattan a year early.
 Within weeks of graduating A&D she was designing Disney graphics for merchandise sold at Macy’s and Bloomingdale’s.
 Throughout her college years, Mia would continue to juggle freelance graphic design work along with her studies.